Austronesian–Ongan languages

-Austronesian–Ongan is a proposed connection between the Ongan and Austronesian language families, proposed by Juliette Blevins (2007).
-Ongan is a small family of two attested languages in the Andaman Islands, while Austronesian is one of the largest language families in the world, with a thousand languages spread across the Pacific.
+Austronesian–Ongan is a controversial proposed language family that would include the Ongan and Austronesian language families.
+The proposal was first proposed by Juliette Blevins in 2007.
+Ongan is a small family of two attested languages in the Andaman Islands, while Austronesian is one of the largest language families in the world, originating in Taiwan and spreading throughout the Indian and Pacific oceans.
 The proposed connection has been rejected by other linguists.

 Sound correspondences

 Blevins (2007) proposes the following sound correspondences:

 There is neutralization and sometimes loss of final nasals in Proto-Ongan, with final **n merged into Proto-Ongan *ŋ, and final **m and **ny partially merged into *ŋ.
 (The latter merger, and loss, may post-date Proto-Ongan.)
 Final (oral) stops are lost in multisyllabic words (unstressed syllables?) in Proto-Ongan.

 Initial **b drops from Proto-Ongan before **u and perhaps before **i.